Computer-Programming-B/TurtleNationalFlag/README.md

 Turtle National Flag
 ====================

 In this assignment, you will write a Python program that uses turtle graphics to display a design a national flag.
+You may find slides 4 - 12 of the [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1rICcmNbnGYsB-cV_6EatPyzcOS2sId80Jh2kayUzm4Q/edit?usp=sharing) helpful.

 Suggested steps to complete this assignment:
 ----------------------------------------------